 Once you select the option, the Create Group window will open with available records in that dimension.
 You can notice that we have only 8 distinct records.
 Please select the records you want to unite.
 In this example, we will group Multi, NA, and White color products.
 So, pick them and click on the Group button.

 Next, Edit the name.
-Here we changed it to multi-color and clicked the Ok button.
+Here, we changed it to multi-color and clicked the OK button.

-Although we performed tableau Grouping on Multi, NA, and White products, the screenshot below shows individual products rather than united ones because we haven’t changed the Color from the Rows Card.
+Although we performed tableau Grouping on Multi, NA, and White products, the groupby screenshot below shows individual products rather than united ones because we haven’t changed the Color from the Rows Card.

 Delete Tableau Grouping